Charles Rann Kennedy (playwright)

 Charles Rann Kennedy (born Derby, England, 14 February 1871; died Los Angeles, California, 16 February 1950) was an Anglo-American dramatist.

 Biography

+Kennedy was born in Derby on 14 February 1871.
+His parents were Edmund Hall Kennedy and Annie Leng Kennedy (née Fawcett) and his grandfather Charles Rann Kennedy, the classicist.
+His sister was the novelist Nina Gorst.

 He began life as an office boy, largely educated himself and began lecturing and writing early.
 He later became an actor, press agent, and theatrical business manager.
 This led to the production of dramas for the stage with which he combined the writing of short stories, critical articles and poems.
 He taught for several years at Bennett Junior College in Millbrook, New York.
 He retired in Los Angeles.

 Works

 After 1905, he spent most of his time writing drama, including: